snipe/animated-gifs/README.md

 You're welcome to add to this repo, but understand that I'm very picky.
 If I don't accept your pull request because your gif isn't punchy enough, don't be sad.
 This isn't a collection of all gifs - this is a collection of gifs that I found to be particularly funny/biting/weird/useful.
 It's nothing personal.

+There is no porn in this repo, although there may be hilarious depictions of sex toys or other things I find funny.
+Please don't submit a PR with porn.
+The internet has enough of that on its own, it doesn't need my help.

 Enjoy!

 -----